vippsas/vipps-report-api/vipps-report-api.md

 Vipps does not transfer money to/from the merchant for every payment made.
-Instead, all transactions are put on a *ledger* that track the funds that Vipps owes the merchant.
+Instead, all transactions are put on a *ledger* that tracks the funds that Vipps owes the merchant.
 During the day transactions occur that usually increase, and sometimes decrease, the balance the merchant has in Vipps and thus the *ledger balance*.
 Periodically, usually daily, the balance of the ledger is paid out to a configured account number and the balance